platformatic/load-test/README.md

 - `-a, --accelerator <n>` - Time acceleration factor (default: 1).
 Speeds up the delays between request initiations by dividing them by this factor.
 For example, accelerator=10 makes a 1000ms delay become 100ms.
 Note: This only affects the timing of when requests are *initiated*, not how long the actual HTTP requests take to complete.
 - `-h, --host <hostname>` - Rewrite the host in all URLs to this value (e.g., `localhost:3000`).
 Useful for replaying production traffic against a local or staging server.
 The protocol (http/https) and path are preserved from the original URL.
 - `-r, --reset-connections <n>` - Reset connections every N requests (similar to autocannon's `-D` flag).
 Forces connection closure and recreation to simulate realistic client behavior and test connection establishment overhead.
 Useful for testing servers under more realistic conditions.
+- `-l, --limit <n>` - Execute only the first N requests from the CSV file.
+Useful for quick smoke tests or debugging.
 - `--no-cache` - Add `cache=false` to the querystring of all URLs to bypass caching.
 Useful for testing without cache influence.
 - `--skip-header` - Skip the first line of the CSV file.
 Useful when your CSV file has a header row.
 - `--no-verify` - Disable HTTPS certificate verification.
 Useful for testing against servers with self-signed certificates or in development environments.
+- `--count-fallback` - Count responses that contain `"fallback": true` in their JSON body.
+Uses fast regex matching instead of full JSON parsing for minimal overhead.
+Displays fallback count and percentage in the final statistics.
+Also extracts and logs `metadata.error` if present in the response.

 ### Examples